ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

-Fig. \ref{comple} shows the point-source detection completeness for the six fields, determined by injecting fake PSF-shaped objects in empty regions of the F356W+F444W stack (using the detection segmentation map as a mask), running \textsc{SExtractor} with the same parameters used in the actual detection process, and checking the fraction of them being actually detected.
-The different depths of the detection images is evident, NGDEEP being the deepest with 90\% at AB$\simeq$30 and 50\% at AB$\simeq$30.5, and PRIMER-UDS the shallowest with 90\% at AB$\simeq$28.5 and $50$\% at AB$\simeq$29; noticeable is the complicated pattern of the JADES-GS field, which comprises deep and shallow regions (90\% completeness at AB$\simeq$28.5 but 50\% at AB$\simeq$30).
+Figure \ref{comple} shows the point-source detection completeness for the six fields, determined by injecting fake PSF-shaped objects in empty regions of the F356W+F444W stack (using the detection segmentation map as a mask), running \textsc{SExtractor} with the same parameters used in the actual detection process, and checking the fraction of them being actually detected.
+The different depths of the detection images is evident, with NGDEEP being the deepest with 90\% at AB$\simeq$30 and 50\% at AB$\simeq$30.5 and PRIMER-UDS the shallowest, with 90\% at AB$\simeq$28.5 and $50$\% at AB$\simeq$29.
+We note the complicated pattern of the JADES-GS field, which comprises deep and shallow regions (90\% completeness at AB$\simeq$28.5, but 50\% at AB$\simeq$30).